Maximilian MoserProfessor of Physiology at the Medical University of Graz, author, Director of the Human Research Institute – Weiz, Austria

 Gymnasium am Augarten in Vienna, April 2024

-Friendship with Nature, school project as part of the class’s art week
+Friendship with Nature, a school project as part of the class’s art week

 Participants